 It should be briefly mentioned that one other notable club of gentleman amateurs at that time was Liverpool Ramblers, formed in 1882 and still in existence today.
 It played at various grounds over the years, including Liverpool Cricket Club’s ground in Aigburth, before eventually settling in Moor Lane, Crosby.

-After Everton won the Football League Championship in 1891, a bitter conflict broke out between John Houlding, the club’s President and owner of Anfield, and the Everton committee.
+After Everton won the Football League Championship in 1891, a bitter conflict broke out between John Houlding, the club’s President and the owner of the Anfield ground, and the Everton committee.
 The long and short of it was that a split occurred and the Everton committee vacated Anfield, moving to the other side of Stanley Park where it constructed Goodison Park, while Houlding set up Liverpool FC at Anfield.

-It is interesting to note that in Liverpool FC’s first ever match the entire side was made up of Scottish players.
+It is interesting to note that in Liverpool FC’s first ever match the entire side was made up of Scottish players who had been shipped in by Houlding.
 After a year in the Lancashire League, Liverpool FC was admitted to the Football League in 1893 when a second division was added.

 By this time, soccer had become the working man’s game in the north of England.
 At the grassroots level, a myriad of leagues appeared in the late 19th and early twentieth century.
 In Liverpool, the I Zingari League was formed in 1895.
 One of its founder members, Old Xaverians, is still in existence.